Baste-RainGames/SerializableAction_Unity/README.md

 Fields are not supported for now.
 So while you can use a property setter, you can't set a public field.
 This should be fixed pretty soon.

-Arguments of custom types (Like the person type over) can't have private fields with the [SerializeField] attribute.
-This should also be fixed soonish.

 Generic methods are not supported.
 Supporting this is not hard from an implementation standpoint (it already works in the back-end), but figuring out how to draw a selector for the type parameters is harder.
 It will probably never be supported directly, but some other solution might show up (see Future plans)

 ## Future plans